AdguardTeam/KnowledgeBaseMail/docs/temp-mail/temp-mail.md

 ## Replying and forwarding

 Temp mail is designed for receiving emails only.
-While you can’t reply to or forward emails directly from Temp Mail, you can download them in EML format and send them using a regular email client.
+While you can’t reply to or forward emails directly from Temp mail, you can download them in EML format and send them using a regular email client.

 ![Download EML *border](https://cdn.adtidy.org/content/kb/mail/new/download_eml.png)